Voron 2.4 3D Printer Review

 9/10

-The Voron 2.4 is touted as the ultimate general purpose large format 3D printer, and it does much at that.
-We were very impressed at its speed and print quality, easily climbing to the top of all the FDM printers we have tested while boasting best-in-class automatic bed leveling.
-The Voron 2.4 is held back from mass market appeal due to its $1,000+ price tag, lack of an easily available kit, and requires expert knowledge to build one.
+The Voron 2.4 is touted as the ultimate general-purpose large format 3D printer, and it largely lives up to that reputation.
+We were very impressed by its remarkable speed and print quality, effectively securing a top spot among all the FDM printers we’ve examined.
+It also proudly boasts the finest automatic bed leveling in its class!
+However, the Voron 2.4 is held back from mass market appeal by its $1,000+ price tag, the absence of a readily accessible kit, and the demand for expert know-how to construct it.

 9/10